Did you know that complementary colors have a lot more functions than most people think?

 Take a look at the resulting mixtures when we mix the complementaries of an RBY based color wheel vs a CMY color wheel:

-Clearly the CMY complementaries neutralize each other a lot better.
-I advice to use these to neutralize your colors.
+Clearly, the CMY complementaries neutralize each other a lot better.
+I advise you to use these to neutralize your colors.

 But use the RBY complementaries for when you design your artwork.

 Let’s go on to the three surprising reasons to use complementary colors